efinauri/languria/README.md

     1 // values themselves are expressions.
     (2 + 3) * (4 + 5)  // both (2 + 3) and (4 + 5) are expressions.
 Of course, the entire line is also an expression.

 A scope, which is a section of code between {}, is an expression as well.
-The value produced by a scope is either the value that was explicitly returned in the middle of it, or takes what's produced by the last expression in the scope.
+The value produced by a scope is either the value that was explicitly returned in the middle of it, or what's produced by the last expression in the scope.

     rps = {
         return "rock"